Ybalrid/Annwvyn/README.md

 If you want more information about the project, please consult the official website (http://annwvyn.org/).
 It aslo contains documentation about the code.

 This project is in it's realy early phases of developpement.
-If you have any question, feel free to contact me directly at ybalrid@cecmu.org
+If you have any question, feel free to contact me directly at ybalrid@ybalrid.info

 Licence MIT.